 5 a.m.
 Minnesota forecast from March 17, 2026 | NEXT Weather

-Tuesday gets off to a quiet start before snow develops in the afternoon and into the evening in the Twin Cities, says NEXT Weather meteorologist Joseph Dames.
+Highs rise into the 40s Wednesday in the Twin Cities, says NEXT Weather meteorologist Joseph Dames.

 View CBS News In